MartinsPlume/FirebaseControl-WebApplication/README.md

 This is part of the project with Android Application: https://github.com/MartinsPlume/AndroidFirebaseApplication

-Project is for project of the year as the system for personal trainer.
+Project is for "Project of the year" for studies as the system for a personal trainer.

-FirebaseControl allows for the owner to create, edit and delete data that is displayed on Android application for users.
+FirebaseControl allows for the owner to create, edit and delete data that is displayed on Android application.

 **MPLU**